Everything you need to know

 We tailor communication style and reporting cadence to match the client — from concise email confirmations for solo practitioners to formal status reports for corporate accounts.

 Yes.
-Served 123 LLC is an accredited member of the National Association of Professional Process Servers (NAPPS) and the Florida Association of Professional Process Servers (FAPPS).
+Served 123 LLC is an accredited member of the National Association of Professional Process Servers (NAPPS).
 Every server in our network is vetted, bonded, and licensed where required by their jurisdiction.
 Membership reflects our commitment to professional standards, ethical conduct, and procedural compliance.

 We retain case records securely for the long term, which is important because affidavits and supporting documentation may be subpoenaed years after a matter closes.
 If you need a duplicate affidavit, server testimony, or supporting records from a prior assignment, contact our office with the case reference and we'll retrieve it from archive.